danw-iq/dev-portal-dev-/source/api/company-tree.html.md

 ### Company Relationships

-A Company {{Relationship}} describes the interaction between a {{Company}} and a Manufacturer, Supplier, Partner, Company Tree Node, etc.
+A Company <a href='http://developers.iqmetrix.com/api/company-tree/#relationship'>Relationship</a> describes the interaction between a <a href='http://developers.iqmetrix.com/api/company-tree/#company'>Company</a> and a Manufacturer, Supplier, Partner, Company Tree Node, etc.

 Depending on the type of Relationship, the identifier for each Entity may appear in the `Source` or `Destination` field.